djeffalKhaled/Raylib-Text-Editor/README.md

 - Simple Dynamic Strings

 ## Installation:
-- Run the main.exe file directly.
+- Run the main.exe file directly or compile it.
-- You can also compile the project yourself by opening it in VS Code.